Plants and trees and flowers page 2 of 2

 The trees that we can mostly look at are on our streets and roadsides.
 They were once parts of woods or forests and so have been managed and so it’s difficult to know the history of say a single tree and what they would once have been surrounded by.
 Some are planted in our time and they are also managed.
 That is , they are given space by us and so a tree with that space has branches going in all directions unimpeded.

 If trees grow because of instructions in the seed learnt from their past and they somehow know about gravity to be able to have a root system to support themselves, they would also all have to have learnt or know about the wind and rain and soil and rocks etc. The thinking of it is very difficult to do.
 We just don’t know how to think about it and we don’t even know if our thinking about it is right or wrong or restricted.
-But to say that trees evolved makes no sense , and it feels like an obstinate sort of reasoning to say that trees evolve.
+But to say that trees evolved makes no sense.

-The tree , with that kind of reasoning , would have to know how to evolve , otherwise they would at some point fall down.
-That would mean that everything that evolved would have to sort of know how to evolve.
-That is incomprehensible , and in any kind of thinking , just can’t be used to explain how a tree has something that it uses or is used by , to evolve.
+The tree , with that kind of reasoning , would have to know how to evolve , otherwise they would at some point all fall down.
+It would further mean that everything that evolved would have to sort of know how to evolve.
+That is incomprehensible , and in any kind of conjecture just can’t be used to explain how a tree or anything else has something that it uses , or is used to evolve.
+Anything that exists exists.
+That’s all that there is to go on.

 It’s the same for if we think of a finger on a hand.
-The finger , if it evolved , would would have to have behind it , or in it , an ability to evolve into a finger.
-Then there would have to be a billion of other organs in say bodies all evolving using an ability to evolve.
-Then we say that animal’s and trees evolved.
+The finger , if it evolved , would have to have behind it , or in it , an ability to evolve into a finger.
+Then there would have to be a billion of other organs in bodies all evolving using an ability to evolve.
+So why do we say that animal’s and trees evolved.

 We can watch time lapse videos of plants and flowers that show them growing into whole flowers in say 30 seconds.
 Not so easy with trees.
 But it leaves the thought when seeing those plants and flowers growing quickly in the videos that even if they have evolved to be what they are , they wouldn’t use evolution to do it.
 If the conjecture made above that trees exist to make the air liveable for life has any fact in it , then the trees that sort of have a job to do wouldn’t rely on evolution.
 That is that once upon a time there were no trees but the air needed something to capture the carbon to make it more breathable.
 If that were the case then the tree would just come into existence.
 The tree that is going to capture the carbon wouldn’t need to mess around evolving itself.
 That of course would mean that every substance including life just comes into existence.